kmsholcomb/docs-rackspace/doc/style-guide/writing/use-effective-verbs.rst

 Use transitive verbs transitively, not intransitively
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Transitive verbs, such as *display* and *complete* require a direct
+Transitive verbs, such as *display* and *complete*, require a direct
 object.
 Intransitive verbs don't require a direct object.
 Be sure to
 use each type of verb correctly.